Sourdough Discard Hamburger Buns

 This post may contain affiliate links.
 Read our disclosure policy.

-Use up discard from sourdough starter in these homemade sourdough buns.
+Use up discard from sourdough starter in these sourdough discard hamburger buns.
 Learn the secrets to a golden brown crust and soft interior.

 A few years ago I shared a recipe for homemade hamburger buns with whole wheat flour.
-Since that time, I’ve been asked for a sourdough burger buns recipe.
+Since that time, I’ve been asked for a sourdough discard hamburger buns recipe.
 One that uses some of the sourdough discard that you may have sitting in your fridge.

 I spent some time this month tweaking our hamburger bun recipe to make these delicious Sourdough Buns.
 They are perfect for burgers, deli sandwiches or can even be used as dinner rolls.